chunky-dev/docs/ChunkyDocs/docs/support/faq.md

 *As before, replace the text within the angle brackets `< >` with the actual path to the files on your computer, and do not include the angle brackets in the actual command.*

 Then use `File` > `Save As...`.
 Navigate to the folder in which you wish to save the batch file.
 Change the `Save as type` to `All files (*.*)`.
 Enter whatever name you wish for the file, and append `.bat` to the end as the file extension.
 Then click `Save`.
 This batch file can be double-clicked to start the Chunky Launcher.
 Shortcuts to the batch file can be pinned to the Start menu, but not to the taskbar.
-To pin Chunky to the taskbar, a shortcut must be used.
+To pin Chunky to the taskbar, a different shortcut must be used.
 To do so, right-click in a file explorer window and create a new shortcut.
 In the input field for the location of the file, enter the following text:

 ```
 cmd /c "<path\to\the\batch file.bat>"